Military Retirement Planning: Are You on Track to Retire?

 Eliminate or Avoid Debt – The Killer of Financial Dreams

-Eliminating debt is something I encourage everyone to do.
-It may take time to pay everything off, especially if you have large student loans, credit card bills or other large payments.
-But I promise you, paying off all debt will be one of the most important financial decisions you ever make.
+Eliminating debt is one of the most important steps you can take toward financial independence.
+It may take time to pay everything off, especially if you have large student loans, credit card bills, or other large payments.
+But paying off all debt will be one of the most important financial decisons you ever make.

-If you have debt, take a moment to imagine how quickly your investment account would grow if you could invest the amount you make in monthly debt payments.
-The best part is, you would then have interest working for you, instead of against you.
-Your investment accounts would grow very quickly if you could add a few hundred dollars (or a few thousand dollars!) to them each month.
+Take a moment to imagine how quickly your investment accounts would grow if you could invest the amount you currently make in monthly debt payments.
+Your investment accounts would grow very quickly if you could add a few hundred or a few thousand dollars to them each month.
+If you have a mortgage, making it a goal to pay it off before retirement will help your retirement dollars go further and eliminate a major ongoing expense.

-I encourage you to take a look at your spending every few months to see if there are items that cost you money on a regular basis but don’t bring you equal value in return.
-If so, find ways to reduce those expenses.
+I encourage you to review your spending every few months to identify items that cost money on a regular basis but don’t bring equal value in return.
+Once the habit of mindful spending is established, it will be much easier to afford retirement.

 Your Mortgage Interest Rate — Let’s Do The Numbers